apache/metron/metron-platform/metron-solr/README.md

 ## Installing

-A script is provided in the installation for installing Solr Cloud in quick-start mode in the [full dev environment for CentOS](../../metron-deployment/development/centos6).
+Solr is installed in the [full dev environment for CentOS](../../metron-deployment/development/centos6) by default but is not started initially.
+Navigate to `$METRON_HOME/bin` and start Solr Cloud by running `start_solr.sh`.

-The script is installed as part of the Solr RPM.
-Metron's Ambari MPack does not currently manage Solr installation in any way, so you must first install the RPM in order to run the Solr setup script.
+Metron's Ambari MPack installs several scripts in `$METRON_HOME/bin` that can be used to manage Solr.
+A script is also provided for installing Solr Cloud outside of full dev.
 The script performs the following tasks

 * Stops ES and Kibana